 When buyers start searching for their new home, they are looking for the best value for their money.
-Energy efficiency is an integral part of building and living in a new home.
-The home building industry understands that saving energy is vital to the planet, and some of these new appliances and materials can save homeowners a significant amount of money.
-Since the country began focusing on saving energy and using sustainable, eco-friendly resources, a new vocabulary has worked its way into many new home discussions.
+Energy efficiency is an important part of building and living in a new home.
+The home building industry understands that saving energy is important to the planet and can save homeowners a significant amount of money on their utility bills.
+Since the country began focusing on saving energy and using sustainable, eco-friendly resources, and entirely new vocabulary has worked its way into discussions between new home shoppers and home builder sales representative.

 Learning the ins and outs of energy efficiency is worth a homebuyer’s time and effort.
 Understanding the benefits of being green may end up with green being a new home buyer’s “favorite color!”